flenniken/statictea/docs/runFunction.md

 # funLen_si

-Length of a string in characters, not bytes.
+Number of characters in a string.

 ~~~
 len(str: string) int